Book reviews by

 “The Road to Wigan Pier” is a powerful and evocative work of reportage that documents the lives of working-class communities in northern England during the Great Depression.

-Part travelogue and part social commentary, the book takes you on a journey through the coal-mining towns and industrial heartlands of Lancashire and Yorkshire, where poverty, disease, and unemployment are rife.
+Part travelogue and part social commentary, the book takes you on a journey through the coal-mining towns and industrial heartlands of Lancashire and Yorkshire.
+The story takes place just before World War II when poverty, disease, and unemployment are rife in the regions around Wigan Pier.
+This was Orwell’s England.

 Along the way, Orwell reflects on the failings of capitalism, the inadequacies of socialism, and the urgent need for social and economic reform.